Demystifying Video Reasoning: Chain-of-Steps: Reasoning along Diffusion Steps

 \begin{itemize} \item \textit{\cref{fig:multi_path}(e) Size Pattern Completion.} The size-pattern follows a repeating "large-medium–small" pattern.
-When predicting the next element, the model initially generates overlapping circles of different sizes, representing competing hypotheses about the correct continuation of the sequence. \item \textit{\cref{fig:multi_path}(f) Objects Rotation.} In this task, rather than rotating discretely from one angle to another, the model produces a blurred representation of several candidate orientations. \end{itemize}
+When predicting the next element, the model initially generates overlapping circles of different sizes, representing competing hypotheses about the correct continuation of the sequence. \item \textit{\cref{fig:multi_path}(f) Object Rotation.} Instead of a discrete rotation from one angle to another, the model produces a blurred superposition of multiple orientations. \end{itemize}